stratumn/agent/packages/tmpop-explorer/README.md

 ## Installation

-The easiest way to use indigo-explorer is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use tmpop-explorer is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/indigo-explorer.js` in your page.
+You can also use the standalone build by including `dist/tmpop-explorer.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

 ```
-npm install indigo-explorer --save
+yarn install @indigoframework/tmpop-explorer --save
 ```